 Baking for my family, friends, neighbours, postman and postlady, random delivery drivers, makes me feel good.
 Why??
 Because it puts a smile on someones face.
 The heart of this blog is to share, enjoy feasting with people and have fun whilst doing so.

-I have have wanted to make a ‘drip cake’ since I first saw one on Pinterest.
-This past weekend with the help of 2 Wright’s Baking cake mix kits, I did it.
-I made a Strawberry Chocolate Vanilla Drip Cake.
+Hello, I have an exciting recipe to share today.
+Since I first admiring the variety of Drip Cakes on Pinterest I have wanted to make one.
+This past weekend with the help of 2 Wright’s Baking cake mix kits, I did it (full recipe instructions for making this cake from scratch are included).
+Finally, I have now made this Strawberry Chocolate Vanilla Drip Cake.

 The Chocolate and Victoria sponge mixes create cakes that are as light as clouds.
 I baked the cakes on Saturday and then assembled and decorated this gorgeous Strawberry Chocolate Vanilla Drip Cake on the Sunday.

-If you have ever wanted to make a drip cake, but been too scared to try, my step by step photographs will show you how.
+If you have ever wanted to make a drip cake, yet been too scared or overwhelmed to try?
+Use the following step by step photographs and instructions to show you how.
 You need not be a proficient baker or cake decorator, yet you CAN make this Strawberry Chocolate Vanilla Drip Cake.

-I will take you through every stage, showing you how to achieve a stunning drip cake.
+Taking you through every stage, you will learn how to achieve a stunning drip cake.
 Once you have learnt the basics you can create all different kinds of drip cakes.
 I wanted to keep my cake simple, yet elegant.
 The chocolate dipped strawberries add height and a pop of colour.

-To be honest, I never dreamt that my Strawberry Chocolate VanillaDrip Cake would turn out this well.
-I really didn’t.
+Above all, I never dreamt that my Strawberry Chocolate VanillaDrip Cake would turn out so well.

 What I’m trying to say is, I’m just like you.
 Yes I’ve learnt to pipe roses with buttercream, but that really is the extent of my cake decorating knowledge.
 So my hope is to teach you how to create a show stopping cake and that, with a little patience you too can create one!

-I choose to use chocolate and vanilla simply because the inside of the cake would then reflect the beautiful outside.
+Chocolate and vanilla were chosen simply because the inside of the cake would then reflect the beautiful outside.
 The cake mixes are so easy to whip up and bake, plus the buttercream mixture is included in the box.
 All I needed to add was butter.

 2tbsp Butter for greasing the sandwich cake tins